 Any suspect data was flagged and identified with respect to the nature of the problem and potential effect on the data quality.

-A pre and post-test calibration were performed on the O_2/CO_2 analyzer using a zero gas, mid gas and high gas as required by the reference methods.
+A pre and post-test bias calibration check was performed on the O_2/CO_2 analyzer using a zero gas and mid gas as required by the reference methods.